niteshkumarsaini/Cashfree-Integration/README.md

 4. **Test**: Run the following command to execute the tests: `mvn test`
 5. **Report**: The test report can be found in the `target/surefire-reports` directory.

-## 📸 Screenshots
-[Placeholder: Screenshot of the payment interface] [Placeholder: Screenshot of the transaction management system] [Placeholder: Screenshot of the webhook notification system]

 ## 📦 API Reference
 The application provides a comprehensive set of APIs for integrating with third-party services.
 The API documentation can be found at `http://localhost:8080/api/docs`